Rehnoor/CalendarApp/README.md

 - As a user, I want to be able to filter which categories I can view
 - As a user, I want to be able to edit the name, duration, and category of an event
 - As a user, I want to be able to delete an event
-- As a user, I want to be able to create a looping event (event occurs every day, every Wednesday, every other week etc.)
+- As a user, I want to be able to create a recurring event (event occurs every day, every Wednesday, every other week etc.)